sanskriti16/robustest_documentation_source/hubappium_new.rst

 - **adbExecTimeout** - In case you are running your tests on a mobile browser, it is highly recommended to add the *adbExecTimeout* desired capability and give it a high value of say 2000000.
 This ensures that tests do not error due to timeout.

+- *robustest.testcaseName* - To create a test case from an appium test session, you need to direct the system to do so.
+This can be done in two ways.
+Either by giving the desired capability as mentioned here or by making an API based request to the device lab.
+Details for the API are available at http://api.robustest.com/#tag/appium/paths/~1v3~1appium~1{appium_session_id}~1testcase/post

 **3. Setting Timeout Values**